 Two of the problems commonly associated with street lights are false triggering due to slight variation in the intensity of ambient light and no control over switching action.
-Here is a simple switching circuit for street lights that overcomes these problems.
+Here is a simple street light controller with a switching circuit that overcomes these problems.

 The circuit is built around popular op-amp IC 741 (IC1), 14-bit ripple counter CD4060 (IC2), SCR BT169, BC557 and other components.
 IC1 along with LDR1 enables IC2, which drives transistor T1 into conduction.
 IC2 is also used to trigger SCR1 to switch on the street light.
 Removal of trigger turns the light ‘off.’